apollographql/apollo-client/react-docs/source/cache-updates.md

 Apollo Client will use the return value of the custom resolver to look up the item in its cache. `toIdValue` must be used to indicate that the value returned should be interpreted as an id, and not as a scalar value or an object.

-It is possible to return a list of ids if you expect a list of entities.
+It is also possible to return a list of ids:
 ```
 customResolvers: {
   Query: {